Still have questions?

 Are you licensed and insured?

 The RV Inspection industry does not have any requirements for inspectors to have a license to operate.
-We do have two (2) certifications of completed courses and we do have Commercial Liability insurance to protect all parties involved in an RV Inspection.
+We do have two (2) certifications of completed courses, many hours of “continuing education” and we do have Commercial Liability insurance to protect all parties involved in an RV Inspection.

 What if I decide not to purchase the RV you inspected?
 Do you provide a discount if I hire you again?

-Since all inspections require the same amount of work based on the type of vehicle inspected and level of service provided, unfortunately we cannot discount our services but we can and will move you to the top of our schedule.
+Since all inspections require the same amount of work based on the type of vehicle inspected, unfortunately we cannot discount our services but we can and will move you to the top of our schedule.

 How long does it take to perform an inspection?

-The amount of time an inspection can last is dependent on the type of unit and depth of inspection you’ve paid for.
-Obviously, more in-depth inspections are going to take several hours (maybe 6 to 10 hours) where a basic inspection may only take a couple of hours or less.
+The amount of time an inspection can last is dependent on the type of unit.
+Obviously, Class A Diesel Pushers have more working components that a 20′ Travel Trailer.
+Inspections are going to take several hours (maybe 5 to 10 hours) to complete.
+Our inspection time on-site the RV can take up to 3.5 hrs with 2 inspectors.

 How long does it take to receive my inspection report?

-How do I protect my intent to purchase and secure enough time to receive the results of my inspection and/or fluid analysis?
+How do I protect my intent to purchase and secure enough time to receive the results of my inspection?